macOS launch sequence¶

 The library inserts a pre-execution reachability gate that waits up to min(5 s, ctx.capabilities.maxExecutionTime / 4) (collapses to ≈5 s under the conservative 5-minute macOS budget) for the requirement to become true.
 On timeout the worker is short-circuited to WorkResult.Retry; handleOneShotRetry reschedules a fresh activity with interval = backoff.delayFor(attempt).
 See Recipes → Require a network connection.

 Unmetered is honoured against ReachabilityStatus.isDataMetered == false.
-Power constraints (requiresCharging) are still not implemented on macOS — workers that need charging should check inside execute() and return Retry.
+Power and idle constraints (requiresCharging, requiresDeviceIdle) are not enforced on macOS — NSBackgroundActivityScheduler exposes neither, though it already biases toward idle moments via qualityOfService = .background.
+Workers needing a charging or idle precondition should check inside execute() and return Retry.

 Periodic is native¶